verlok/picturePolyfill/README.md

 ### Differences with picturefill

+I think picturePolyfill is better than picturefill because:

-* picturePolyfill has the srcset attribute, that gives you easy support for retina displays, making that as easy as adding an element to an array.
+* picturePolyfill has the `srcset` attribute, which gives you easy support for retina displays, making that as easy as adding an element to an array.
 In picturefill you need to write more lines of markup code to support different media queries.
-* picturePolyfill makes you choose which image you want to show on Internet Explorer 8. picturefill always serves the smaller one
+* picturePolyfill makes you `choose a default image` that you want to show on Internet Explorer 8. picturefill always serves the smaller one
-* picturePolyfill relies on a JSON object, that is much faster to be parsed then many span elements required by picturefill
+* picturePolyfill relies on a JSON object, that is much `faster` to be parsed then many span elements required by picturefill

 ## Markup pattern and explanation